 — Matthew 24:1-5 NLT

-They wanted to focus on the beauty of this Temple.
-But Jesus wants them to focus on the permanence of the real Temple, himself!
+The disciples wanted to focus on the beauty of this Temple.
+But Jesus wanted them to focus on the permanence of the real Temple, himself!
 If they were to find God from now on, they must look to him!
 No one else was going to be able to save them!
-In fact, Jesus' message to us is still the same: No building, no place can save you.
-Only I can save.
+In fact, Jesus' message to us is still the same: "No building, no place can save you.
+Only I can save."

 "But when is that going to be, Jesus?"
 We want to know the time, too.
 But Jesus doesn't give us the answer.
-Instead, he challenges us to be faithful and despite the tumult of the times, look to him and not be misled by all the false teachers and false prophets!
+Instead, he challenges us to be faithful and, despite the tumult of the times, to look to him and not be misled by all the false teachers and false prophets!

 Holy Father, I find it so easy to trust in myself and in the things around me, especially my religious things.
-Help me Father to look to Jesus and rely upon him as my only source of hope and future.
+Help me Father to look to Jesus and rely on him as my only source of hope and future.
 Come Lord Jesus with power!
 In your name, Son of God, I pray.
 Amen.